Group4DIT029/Chat-Client/README.md

 # Usage
 - Private chat entered by clicking on the user you wish to chat with and entering the room.
-- Update the client list by clicking on icon next to "see all users" notification
+- Update the client list by clicking on icon next to "see all users" notification.
+- Chat History is requested by clicking on the 'chat history' button.